 Of course, functions aren’t very useful if you can’t pass values to them.
 The

-provide a parameter list surrounded by |
+list surrounded by |

-immediately after the opening brace
+immediately after the opening brace of the body.

 It’s an error to call a function with fewer arguments than its parameter list expects.
 If you pass too many arguments, the extras are ignored.